elfmz/far2l/README.md

 <sub>Note: now far2l in official repositories Debian/Ubuntu is only TTY|Xi version with extra dependencies of pair X11-libs.
 It may be not convenient for some servers.
-For servers without X and only terminal/ssh access the pure far2l-TTY version is more suitable (binaries or portable see in [Community packages & binaries](#community_bins)).</sub>
+For servers without X and only terminal/ssh access the plain far2l-TTY version is more suitable (binaries or portable see in [Community packages & binaries](#community_bins)).</sub>

 #### OSX/MacOS binaries